tornadocash/docs/tornado-cash-classic/how-to-connect-your-wallet.md

 ![Connection with a Metamask Wallet](<.gitbook/assets/Screen Recording 2022-05-16 at 4.05.59 PM.gif>)

 ### **Built-in browser**
 If you wish, you can navigate online through the **mobile** application.
-To do so, you have to follow the following steps:
+To do so, you have to take the following steps:
 1. Open the application.
 2. Click on the menu icon on the top left of your screen.
 3. Click on "Browser".